-In connection with the acquisition of Zetex plc, the Company adopted a contributory defined benefit plan that covers certain employees in the United Kingdom.
+In connection with the 2008 acquisition of Zetex, the Company adopted a contributory defined benefit plan that covers certain employees in the United Kingdom.
 The defined benefit plan is closed to new entrants and frozen with respect to future benefit accruals.
 The retirement benefit is calculated based on the final average compensation and service of each eligible employee.
 The Company determined the fair value of the defined benefit plan assets and utilizes an annual measurement date of December 31.
 At subsequent measurement dates, defined benefit plan assets will be determined based on fair value.
 Defined benefit plan assets consist primarily of high quality corporate bonds that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating the terms of the related pension liability.
 The net pension and supplemental retirement benefit obligations and the related periodic costs are based on, among other things, assumptions of the discount rate, estimated return on defined benefit plan assets and mortality rates.
 These obligations and related periodic costs are measured using actuarial techniques and assumptions.
 The projected unit credit method is the actuarial cost method used to compute the pension liabilities and related expenses.

-In 2012, the Company adopted a payment plan that Zetex had in place with the trustees of the defined benefit plan in which the Company will pay approximately £2 million GBP (approximately \$3 million based on a USD:GBP exchange rate of 1.6:1) every year from 2012 through 2019.
+In 2015, based on the pension deficit, the Company adopted (as required every three years) an amended payment plan that Zetex had in place with the trustees of the defined benefit plan in which the Company will pay contributions of approximately \$3 million (using a USD:GBP exchange rate of 1.6:1) annually through 2030.
 The expected long-term return on defined benefit plan assets was determined based on historical and expected future returns of the various asset classes.
 The defined benefit plan's investment policy includes a mandate to diversify assets and invest in a variety of asset classes to achieve its expected long-term return and is currently invested in a variety of funds representing most standard equity and debt security classes.
 Trustees of the defined benefit plan may make changes at any time.